 A few years ago, we replaced all our kitchen appliances with Energy Star appliances and are reaping the benefits of energy savings.
 However, we still have a set of washing machines that my grandmother purchased for me over 20 years ago when I was still single.
 Given the sentimental value, and the fact that they’re still going strong, I don’t have the heart to replace them.
-Unfortunately, they are energy guzzlers; my 1990s electric clothes dryer, for instance, use at least 17 percent more energy than those produced today.
+Unfortunately that makes sustainable savings in the laundry room a challenge.
+They are energy guzzlers; my 1990s electric clothes dryer, for instance, use at least 17 percent more energy than those produced today.

 Since air drying our laundry will save on energy costs, we couldn’t wait to try our MULIG drying rack.
 Even though there’s only two of us in our household, given the age of our dryer, we estimated that air drying could save us up to $125 a year, which is better off in our pockets!